Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/workbooksettings/_index.md

 Gets a value whether the Workbook tabs are displayed.
 The default value is true.

+**Example**

+The following code hides the Sheet Tabs and Tab Scrolling Buttons for the spreadsheet.

 ```
 // Hide the spreadsheet tabs.
          workbook.getSettings().setShowTabs(false);